Mr. Chedworth Steps Out: Shooting

 Kellaway arrived back in Australia in early October 1938 and shooting took place through that month to November.

 Most of the film was shot in Cinesound's studios at Bondi with some location work at Lapstone Hill and Sydney Girls High School.
 A farewell ball to celebrate the end of shooting was held in December.

 There is a line in the film where Cecil Kellaway scolds his son (Peter Finch) for betting on horses.
 During filming this caused the crew to burst out laughing because Kellaway was known as a keen gambler.
 "He had his mind on the racetrack all the time", said Hall.
 "As soon as I'd say 'Cut!' he'd be off like a rabbit up a bank and out the back to the radio to hear what had won the last.
 He was a mad punter."

 Costumes were designed by Thelma Afford, wife of top Australian writer Max Afford.

+Hall was paid £30 a week to direct while Frank Harvey was paid £20 a week over four weeks to write it.
+Kellaway's fee was £500, covering eight weeks.